abjmorrison/mlflow-dockerServer/README.md

 An example ML script is included in the mlflow directory. <br>
 <br>
 Note: for the purposes of this example, a .env file was included to show the environment variables that must be set to run this application.
 In all other instances, a .env file should not be published to github.
+<br><br>
+To build and run this application on your local server, run `docker compose --env-file .env up --build